ocaml/dune/doc/coq.rst

 Coq Language Version
 ~~~~~~~~~~~~~~~~~~~~

-The Coq lang can be modified by adding the following to a :ref:`dune-project`
+The Coq lang can be modified by adding the following to a
-file:
+:doc:`/reference/files/dune-project/index` file:

 .. code:: dune